-Entities can be related to one another and so we use relationships to describe how entities relate to one another.
+Entities can be related to one another and so we use relationships to describe how entities relate.
 Continuing with our educational example we know that students enroll in courses, and so this is one of the relationships we should know about.
 Suppose we have the two courses and four students listed previously.
 Suppose also that